akashtalole/python-samples/python-concepts.md

 5. What is pep 8?

 PEP stands for **Python Enhancement Proposal**.
 It is a set of rules that specify how to format Python code for maximum readability.
+PEP 8 is a coding convention, a set of recommendation, about how to write your Python code more readable.

 6. How is memory managed in Python?